Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics allow 111.4 points per contest, fourth-ranked in the league.
+- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the league.

-- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per game.

-- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.
+- In terms of assists, the Celtics are ranked second in the league, giving up 23.1 per game.

 Bam Adebayo vs. the Celtics